 When you suddenly notice that the entire city has been lit up like a Christmas tree, you realize that it’s that time of year again.
-As I walked around to explore the lit areas and compare them to the efforts of previous years, it struck me that this has been going on for ten years.

-Posts of year 2014
+Posts from year 2014

 Suddenly I find myself spending the autumn months in Stockholm, a cold but beautiful city.
 Even though I’ve been here countless times during the last 30 years, I still find new places and I love exploring the crooked alleys and hidden paths lurking around the corners.

 I spent the weekend on the beautiful island Öland, in the eastern part of Sweden.
 Among other things I found the time to wander through the forests of Halltorp, famous for the relict oak trees some of which are estimated to be 500 years old.
-Most of the old trees were chopped down in 1918, but a few are preserved and it feels like walking among the Ents of Tolkien lore.

 20 years ago, I wrote the first lines of HTML code on this site.
 It was written in Emacs on a Solaris workstation and viewed in Mosaic, since this was before Netscape and Internet Explorer were even released.